José Arredondo: 2011

 Arredondo was with the Reds during spring training, but was placed on the 15-day DL to start the season so he could fully recover from Tommy John surgery.
 He began his rehab assignment on April 11, and was activated from the DL on May 14.
 Mike Leake was optioned for the first time in his career to free up the spot for Arredondo.
 Arredondo posted a 3.04 ERA through his first 24 games, despite having control problems early on and walking 22 batters in his first 24 games.
 After pitching on July 6 against the Cardinals, he had forearm pain in his right arm.
 He was unavailable in the final series before the All-Star break, and on July 15 he was placed on the disabled list, retroactive to July 7.
 The Reds recalled lefty Jeremy Horst.
 On July 29, in his first career major league at bat after pitching a perfect 13th against the San Francisco Giants, Arredondo singled to set up Édgar Rentería's game-ending hit.
 In 53 appearances for the Reds, Arredondo compiled a 4-4 record and 3.23 ERA with 48 strikeouts over 53 innings of work.

 2012–2013

 Arredondo made 66 appearances for the Reds during the 2012 season, posting a 6-2 record and 2.95 ERA with 62 strikeouts over 61 innings of work.
-On March 31, 2013, he was removed from the 40-man roster and sent outright to Triple-A Louisville.
+On March 31, 2013, he was removed from the 40-man roster and sent outright to the Triple-A Louisville Bats.